Inactivating a Prescription

 -

-To inactivate a prescription:
+To inactivate a prescription from the Patient Folder:

 -

 Open the Patient Folder.
+The Profile tab opens by default.

 -

-Select the Profile tab.
+Select the Profile button.

 -